ros-industrial/ros2_i_training/workshop/source/_source/navigation/ROS2-Navigation.md

-# ROS2 Navigation
+# ROS 2 Navigation

 ## 1. Introduction
 - The goal of this tutorial is
-    - to use the ROS2 navigation capabilities to move the robot autonomously.
+    - to use the ROS 2 navigation capabilities to move the robot autonomously.
 - The packages you will use:
     - workshop_ros2_navigation